-- A name that is usually referred to as a marker. - An object's interface name and its marker uniquely identify the object within a server.
+- A name that is usually referred to as a marker.
+An object's interface name and its marker uniquely identify the object within a server.
 A server programmer can choose the marker names for objects or they can be assigned automatically by Orbix. - A server name identifying the server in which the object is located. - A host name identifying the host on which the server is located.

-For example, the object reference for a bank account would include the bank account name (marker name), the name of the server that manages the account, and the name of the server's host.
+For example, the object reference for a bank account would include the bank account name (marker name), the name of the server that manages the account, and the name of the server's host putit -marker College_Green NationalBank /financial/banks/banker